Kahn's 1 June 1944 assessment by Diekmann

 Assessment notes for Hauptsturmführer Otto Kahn.

-Mental and physical disposition good, his official knowledge and performance are good
+2) Mental and physical disposition, official knowledge and accomplishments.

-He has been given notice of the shortcomings. (the text is non-too clear in the original, but I am sure that this is correct)
+He has been given notice of the shortcomings (the text is non-too clear at this point, but I am sure that this is correct).

 Diekmann ........
 SS-Sturmbannführer and Battalion Commander